BioDesign-Automation-Consortium/iwbda-website/content/authors/biodesignweek-2023/_index.md

 Bio Design Week offers a forum for cross-disciplinary discussion, with the aim of seeding and fostering collaboration between the biological and the design automation research communities.

-Bio Design Week and IWBDA are organized by the non-profit Bio-Design Automation Consortium (BDAC).
-The Nona Works Hackathon is organized by the Nona Foundation.
-BDAC and the Nona Foundation are both officially recognized 501(c)(3) tax exempt organizations.
+Bio Design Week and IWBDA are organized by the non-profit [Bio-Design Automation Consortium (BDAC)](https://www.bio-design-automation.org).
+The Nona Works Hackathon is organized by the [Nona Research Foundation](https://www.nonasoftware.com/).
+BDAC and the Nona Research Foundation are both officially recognized 501(c)(3) tax exempt organizations.